The Castaways on Gilligan's Island: Part Two

 Meanwhile, Robbie, the unaccompanied kid, is sneaking around the island, and even snatches a hamburger from the Skipper's plate when he is not looking.
 As he is doing this, he climbs trees, swings from tree to tree via vines like Tarzan, and even shows a lot of skill as a gymnast.
 His parents end up coming over from the cruise ship to find him after realizing he was not in the ship's gym or on the boat at all.
 Gilligan goes out and eventually finds him, and learns he ran away from his parents due to undue pressure put on him to work hard to go to the Olympics, and how he would love to be more like a regular kid and not be practicing for eight hours a day on the weekends.
 Gilligan does not agree to hide him from his parents and eventually he is reunited with them, where his parents learn why he ran away and agree to dial it down, realizing they never listened to what he really wanted.

 Another story is the luau planned for that night and how the Professor found ancient masks to hang at the beach for it.
 The desk clerk, Naheeti (played by Hawaiian actress Mokihana), warns of evil spirits coming from the masks, which the Professor naturally blows off.
 He then shows stickers on the insides of the masks saying "MADE IN CHICAGO" to put everyone's mind at ease.

 Later on at the luau, Henry is seen finally relaxing for real and enjoying himself, apologizing to Myra for being so uptight.
 When Myra suggests coming back in a year, Henry says he wants to return in six months and see if he can talk Mr. Howell into building condos on the island (to which Myra laughs).
-The Professor also admits to everyone the "MADE IN CHICAGO" stickers on the masks were placed on them himself to try to prove there is nothing to worry about.
+The Professor also admits to everyone that he placed the "MADE IN CHICAGO" stickers on the masks himself to try to prove there is nothing to worry about.
 Of course, after that, the smaller masks move, and the pole the big mask was on falls onto the table they are sitting at, sending a bowl of poi in the air, landing on the Professor's head.
 The Professor offers no comment to that.